 Ok, now make that sound again, this time focus on your jaw.
 Did you notice that your jaw was closed?
 Is your jaw relaxed or tense?
 Yes, your jaw was very much closed.
 It is impossible to make that high pitched sound with your jaw open and relaxed.
 Now if you have a vagina, what was happening to your vagina when you made that sound?
 It tightened, right?
 Some people also close their hands when making this sound.

 Closed tight mouth and closed tight hands equals closed tight vagina.

-You’re probably wondering, “What is a better more progressive noise that will open my vagina so my labor will be shorter and I can meet my baby sooner?”
+You’re probably wondering, “What is a more progressive noise that will open my vagina so my labor will be shorter?”
 Ok, you may not be thinking that exact question, but you get the point.
-I want you to open your mouth and say “Ahhhh,” like the sound you make when you slip into a nice warm bath or if you are a mother of young kids say “Stoooooop” in your most exhausted voice.
-Good, now place your hand on your abdomen, was it tense or relaxed?
-Yes, you can’t help but just be relaxed.
-Now, focus on your jaw, is it relaxed or tense?
-Yes your jaw is open, not tight, it is relaxed.
-When the mouth and the abdomen are relaxed the hands will follow suit.
-I will say it again, open hands, open mouth equals open vagina.
+To find out, open your mouth and say “Ahhhh,” like the sound you make when you slip into a nice warm bath.
+Or if you are a mother of young kids, say “Stoooooop” in your most exhausted voice.
+Now place your hand on your abdomen.
+Was it tense or relaxed?
+Yes, you can’t help but be relaxed when you breathe that way.
+Now, focus on your jaw.
+Is it relaxed or tense?
+Yes, your jaw is open, not tight.
+It is relaxed.
+When the mouth and the abdomen are relaxed, then the hands will follow suit.
+Again, open hands, open mouth, equals open vagina.
 This is what you want to accomplish when in labor.
-These three simple parts of your body, if relaxed have higher rate for a successful, and speedy birth and you are more unlikely to tear.